exakat/php-dictionary/dictionary/contribution.ini.rst

 + Test coverage additions
 + Translations and localization

-Most PHP open-source projects are hosted on GitHub and follow a fork → branch → pull request workflow.
-Many projects provide a ``CONTRIBUTING.md`` file that describes coding standards, testing requirements, and the review process.
+Many Open Source projects provide a ``CONTRIBUTING.md`` file that describes coding standards, testing requirements, and the review process.

 PHP's own development process goes through RFCs (Request for Comments) voted on by internals contributors.